iotaledger/wiki-legacy/README.md

 ### `getTransfers`

-Get a list of transfers from a certain account (seed).
+Get the list of transfers from a specified seed (account).
+The securityLevel determines from which account you want to get the list of transfers, a different securityLevel brings up a different account.
+This API call does not return messages which were sent to this account.
+Use `findTransactions` for that.

 Parameters | Type | Required | Description
 ------------ | ------------- | ------------- | -------------